GanyuWang/ZenboMoveTest/README.md

 You should first add the Zenbo SDK in your program's library.

 The most useful file of the project is \app\src\main\java\com\example\wgy\zenbomovetest\MainActivity.java.
 It shows how to instantiate a controller for Zenbo.
-Other functions can be implemented in a similar way.
+Other functions can be implemented in a similar way by referring the online document https://zenbo.asus.com/developer/documents/Zenbo-SDK/DialogSystem.